Somz0710/DAAGreedyTowers/README.md

 ## Project Overview
-This project implements an interactive **4×4 Towers Puzzle Game** featuring a competitive AI opponent that employs four distinct **greedy algorithm strategies**.
+This project implements an interactive **4×4 Towers Puzzle Game** featuring the CPU as a competitive opponent that employs four distinct **greedy algorithm strategies**.
 Built in Java with Swing GUI, the application demonstrates practical applications of greedy algorithms in game AI and constraint satisfaction problems.

 ## What is the Towers Puzzle?
 The Towers Puzzle is a logic game where: